 - This medical illness tends to relapse in more than 50% of people.
 A further recurring risk in those who have a second episode increases up to 70%.

-- Children with at least one depressed parent are at an increased risk (about 50%) of developing depression themselves.
+Children with at least one depressed parent are at an increased risk (about 50%) of developing the disorder themselves.

 There are many risk factors for depression development and how the disorder manifests, ranging from person to person, and some of them are yet to be fully researched.
 Although some of the causes and symptoms associated with depressive disorders may overlap, there are some differences.